rhyslopez-web/webtrix-crypto/README.md

 ## Got a question?

-Feel free to connect with me on [LinkeIn] (https://www.linkedin.com/in/rhyslopez/) or contact me at rhys.paulino@gmail.com
+Feel free to connect with me on (https://www.linkedin.com/in/rhyslopez/) or contact me at rhys.paulino@gmail.com